belle2/basf2/analysis/doc/RestOfEvent.rst

 User can provide prior expectations for the most probable mass hypothesis mentioned above.
 This is useful to suppress harmful mis-IDs, like charged pion being reconstructed as a muon because of similarity of their PID likelihoods.
-The priors are provided in the from of a list containing 6 float numbers, which correspond to :math:`[ e^\mp, \mu^\mp, \pi^\mp K^\pm, p^\pm, d^\pm]`.
+The priors are provided in the form of a list containing 6 float numbers, which correspond to :math:`[ e^\mp, \mu^\mp, \pi^\mp K^\pm, p^\pm, d^\pm]`.

 Here is an example of the prior usage: